-Under the terms of a Farm-in and Joint Venture Agreement announced in October 2015, Rio Tinto can fund up to $60 million of exploration expenditure to earn up to a 75% interest in the project, which hosts the Calibre gold-copper-silver-tungsten deposit, the Magnum gold-copper-silver deposit and several other smaller deposits and promising prospects.
-Calibre and Magnum contain a combined Mineral Resource of 1.6 million ounces of gold and 127,300 tonnes of copper.
+Under the terms of a Farm-in and Joint Venture Agreement announced in October 2015, Rio Tinto can fund up to $60 million of exploration expenditure to earn up to a 75% interest in the project (current joint venture interest is Antipa 49% : 51% Rio Tinto), which hosts the Calibre gold-copper-silver-tungsten deposit, the Magnum gold-copper-silver deposit and several other smaller deposits and promising prospects.
+Calibre and Magnum contain a combined Mineral Resource of 1.6 million ounces of gold, 127,300 tonnes of copper and 1.2 million ounces of silver.

 Calibre was a greenfields discovery made by Antipa in 2012 with the assistance of aerial electromagnetics.
 The deposit lies 1.5km north-east of the company’s Magnum deposit and 100km north of the Telfer gold-copper-silver mine.